 Working Relationally with the Wild in Therapy

-Our aim is to create an environment where deep professional and personal learning can take place.
-We hope that the workshop will appeal to practitioners across a broad range of therapeutic approaches.
+My aim is to create an environment where deep professional and personal learning can take place.
+I hope that the workshop will appeal to practitioners across a broad range of therapeutic approaches.

 Relational Body Psychotherapy